The VPN is a secure connection that allows your computer to access the University network when you are off campus.

 All members of the University can use the VPN.

-The VPN lets you access restricted services when you are off campus.
+The VPN lets you access university and external services that are normally only available when on campus.
 These include:

-You can connect to the VPN using software called Junos Pulse:
+You can connect to the VPN using software called Pulse Secure.

-It's not suitable for everyone, but may be useful if you can't install Junos Pulse.
+It's not suitable for everyone, but may be useful if you can't install Pulse Secure.

 Please note that: